gabemansur/vuca-nators/README.md

 ### Sprint Planning
 Planning was held Monday, November 15th at 6PM.
 <br/>
-Sprint Goal: Have a website with a working homepage (both front-end and back-end) that displays current cryptocurrency data.
+**Sprint Goal:** Have a website with a working homepage (both front-end and back-end) that displays current cryptocurrency data.
 <br/>
-Value this sprint will bring:
+Value this sprint will bring: This sprint will be valuable becuase we have a much better understanding of the amount of work we can deliver compared to the last sprint.
+We also forecasted a lot better this sprint compared to the last and our sprint goal is more attainable.
 <br/>
 Jira Product Backlog: [JIRA-URL](https://vuca-nators.atlassian.net/jira/software/projects/FT/boards/1/backlog)